Tenthousandworld/xiaoshubao-ln-reader/README.md

-# xiaoshubao-ln-reader
+# Xiaoshubao LN Reader

-"Repository for integrating Xiaoshubao novels into an LN APP."
+Repository for integrating Xiaoshubao novels into an LN Reader.